 Nut & Seed Energy Bars or Balls

-These are one of my favourites as you can really get creative and change up the ingredients each time.
+These are one of my favorites as you can really get creative and change up the ingredients each time.
 If making bars, line an 8”x 8” baking pan with parchment paper.
 To a food processor, add 1.5 cups each (1) dried fruit (soft dates such as Medjool work best, but figs, apricots and prunes are great too – just make sure you soak your fruit in hot water first if it’s not soft and drain well) and (2) nuts and seeds (I love incorporating unsweetened coconut flakes and superfood seeds such as hemp and chia).
-Sprinkle in ¼ teaspoon sea salt and optionally, ¼ – ½ teaspoon spices of choice such as cinnamon, cardamom and nutmeg, and process until the mixture sticks together when squeezed between your fingers.
+Sprinkle in ¼ teaspoon sea salt and optionally, ¼ – ½ teaspoon spices of choice such as cinnamon, cardamom and nutmeg, and I love to add in a functional food boost with a couple scoops of our adaptogenic Elixir Blends.
+Then process until the mixture sticks together when squeezed between your fingers.

 If making bars, press mixture into the prepared pan and press down firmly to flatten with either your hand or the bottom of a cup.
 Cover and refrigerate until the bars are firm, at least 1 hour or overnight.
 With the bars still in the dish, use a sharp knife to cut them into bars.